 You need a container of some sort that has enough ventilation but no drafts, a heat source, some type of bedding (I prefer chopped straw), chick feed, and water.

-Article: An In-Depth Guide To Setting Up A Chick Brooder
+Recommended Article: An In-Depth Guide To Raising Baby Chicks

 What Is The Best Incubator For Chicken Eggs?